michaelearncoding/AIagent-KnowledgeBase-Info-Retrieval-System-with-RAG-Pipeline-/README.md

 # OpenAI-API-KnowledgeBase-Retrieval-System
 This project leverages the powerful semantic understanding capabilities of OpenAI's models to create a company knowledge base retrieval system.
 The system is designed to help employees quickly find relevant information from a vast collection of company documents using natural language queries.

+## Notice

+The code could run into a bug due to deprecated function/API methods.
+OpenAI API keeps updating.

 ## Prompt for OpenAI Assistant